MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/httpcontent-getheaders-method.md

 &emsp;Type: Boolean
 &emsp;**true** if the operation was successful; otherwise, **false**.

-Accessing the HttpContent property of the HttpResponseMessage class when the request fails will result in an error.
+Accessing the HttpContent property of HttpResponseMessage in a case when the request fails will result in an error.

 ## See Also
 [Getting Started](newdev-get-started.md)